andykee/lentil/docs/user_guide/image_sensors/imaging_artifacts.rst

 Lentil models diffraction numerically by propagating a finite set of points through an optical system, the discretely sampled image plane intensity must be convolved with the pixel's aperture function to accurately represent the intensity signal seen by each pixel.
-Lentil's :func:`convolvable.pixel` method implements this convolution.
+Lentil's :func:`pixel` method implements this convolution.
-After convolving the image plane intensity with the pixel MTF, the data should be resampled to native detector sampling using :func:`util.rescale`.
+After convolving the image plane intensity with the pixel MTF, the data should be resampled to native detector sampling using :func:`rescale`.
 The :func:`detector.pixelate` method combines the convolution and resampling operations into a single method.